-We value our VI Form students very highly and they are afforded many privileges.
-As well as having access to the whole College, they have their own common room, complete with a pool table, Playstation, hot and cold drinks machine and an all-day bistro.
+We value our students very highly and are given many privileges.
+As well as having access to the whole college facilities, they have their own common room and study centre.

 Our subject teachers are all highly qualified and experienced A Level teachers.
 Carmel VI Form is for students who want to achieve at the highest level.
 The curriculum is wide-ranging and includes traditional A Levels alongside vocational courses.